guaxinim9/quartz/content/Library.md

 - Triumph of the City by Edward Glaeser
 - The Future of Cities by Nikos Salingaros
 - The Symbiotic Planet by Lynn Margulis
+- The Medium and the Light by Marshall McLuhan
+- Understanding Media by Marshall McLuhan
+- The Devils by Fyodor Dostoevsky

 #### My Favourites: